teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 Inputs typed:
 - _b _right #1s -b #2s

-Notice how the Mario slows down and the P Meter decreases after releasing b yet continues to walk for 2 more seconds.
+Notice how Mario slows down and the P Meter decreases after releasing b yet continues to walk for 2 more seconds.

 ## Simultaneous Inputs